H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.2 Core RAG and Search Components

-At the implementation level, the retrieval layer consists of Phase 1.45 community memory retrieval, four main retrieval services, a GBIM landowner router, a registry resolver, and orchestration:
+At the implementation level, the retrieval layer consists of Phase 1.45 community memory retrieval, four main retrieval services, a GBIM landowner router, a registry resolver, a live confidence decay loop, and orchestration:

 ```
 ┌─────────────────────────────────────────────────────────────┐